 Sand and stone

-Stretching for two-kilometres along the shore of Analipsi are both sand and pebble beaches.
+Stretching for two-kilometres along the shore of Analipsi are both sand and pebble beaches, making for a picturesque setting for your Greek island holiday.
 Lyttos beach is a long slither of pure sand and starts at the Agia Marina Chapel heading east.
 This Blue Flag winner has lots of watersports to try, including paragliding and water-skiing, or you can just dip your toes in the shallows – a prime paddling area with kids.
 At the beachside cafes you'll find plenty of gyros sandwiches on the menus, which are similar to kebabs.

 To the west, the shore is more rocky and any beach consists of pebbles.
 The paved roadway, which is shaded by crooked tamarisk trees, makes a stroll beside the vivid blue sea a pleasure.
 Fish are plentiful in the water beneath the rocks and you can hire a rod from the village before finding a perch to cast off from.

 If you venture further west there is a small and well-protected sandy cove to hide away in, followed by a sand beach at the mouth of the river where ducks gather.
 Or go beyond Lyttos beach to the east to visit the beautiful beaches of Kokkini Hani, Gouves and Anissaras.